 Chicken and mushrooms naturally love each other, especially with a creamy sauce.
 This recipe is quick and easy, and uses just a little bit of cream to pull everything together.

 Want a mushroom soup recipe that will have your friends begging for the recipe?
 Add tarragon.
 Just don't add too much.
 A little is all you'll need.

 Chicken thighs release a lot of fat, even if you've trimmed the excess at the start.
 Cooking the thighs this way allows you to monitor the amount of fat you want in the finished dish.

 While the chicken pieces are cooking in the oven, we get rid of most of the rendered fat in the pan, and cook the mushrooms and shallots in the remaining pan drippings.

-Chicken Thighs with Mushrooms and Shallots RecipePrint
+Chicken Thighs With Mushrooms and Shallots

 Be prepared for a little bit of splattering from browning the chicken.
 To avoid this you can dredge the chicken pieces first in a little flour.
 I wanted a gluten-free chicken dish so am not taking that step.